I want to live life, take care of my kids: Davido sets new focus

 Fans anticipate Davido’s next album

-Many have taken to social media to applaud Davido over his latest single, with many expressing excitement over his next project.
+Many have taken to social media to applaud Davido over his latest single, with some expressing excitement over his next project.

 Legit.ng captured some of the reactions, see them below: